Dulan24/Super-Resolution-Project/README.md

 Project documentation can be found in the project report.

+When using the above code for wildx4 first use the preprocessing code.

 The link for the Dataset in kaggle is - https://www.kaggle.com/datasets/tharushapathirana/div2k-x8

 The link for the Dataset in Div2k - https://www.tensorflow.org/datasets/catalog/div2k